-When choosing Manage Kerberos principals and keytabs manually, you must create the principals, generate and distribute the keytabs.
+When choosing Manage Kerberos principals and keytabs manually, you must create the principals, generate and distribute the keytabs; including you performing the Ambari Server Kerberos setup.
 Ambari will not do this automatically.
 This is the Manual Setup option.
 See Launching the Kerberos Wizard (Manual Setup) for more details.